Applying for citizenship can be a long and expensive process. Often, the costs can vary based on your own unique

-In these cases, you must submit additional forms, which require more government fees, more of your attorney’s time, and more prepared documents.
+In these cases, you must submit additional forms, which require even more government fees, more of your attorney’s time, and more prepared documents.

 Certainly.
-In fact you can save yourself a great deal of money if you don’t hire an attorney to do the work for you.
-However, you need to realize the value an attorney can bring to the table.
+In fact, you can save yourself a great deal of money if you don’t hire an attorney to do the work for you.
+Technically, applying for citizenship just means submitting the correct forms and evidence to the right places.